A website with style

 If you included this code somewhere on your webpage, it would change the font of the <body> tag—in effect, all of the visible text on the page.
 This CSS ruleset says, “Set the body font to Gill Sans or, if that font isn’t available, set it to whatever your default sans-serif font is.”

-That’s a totally valid way to do CSS.
+That’s a totally valid way to use CSS.
 But you will often find people putting their style rules in a separate file.
 Something like styles.css.
 The main reason for doing that is that it makes it easier to share styles across multiple pages—it prevents you from copying and pasting your <style> tag around to each page you create.

 CSS is a powerful language.
 Every website you see is using it.
 All of those intricate designs, much of the animation, and the positioning of images and typography—that’s CSS.